gve-sw/gve_devnet_ise_device_rw_access_using_jira/README.md

 The working example matches a device on `IP Address` and users on `First Name`, `Last Name` fields in a generic LDAP Database when creating a new rule.
 Users are under a `Read-Only` policy by default with restricted commands on all devices, but users will be granted `Write Access` via Jira Issues for a (optional) specified period of time.

+**Note**:
-**Note**: The application assumes a Device Policy, Command Set, and Shell Profile used with the rule exist within ISE.
+* The application assumes a Device Policy, Command Set, and Shell Profile used with the rule exist within ISE.
 For more information on ISE TACACS+ and these components, refer to the [ISE Documentation](https://www.cisco.com/c/en/us/td/docs/security/ise/2-4/admin_guide/b_ISE_admin_guide_24/m_ise_tacacs_device_admin.html).
+* Multiple IPs can be specified to match multiple devices in a single rule by providing a comma seperated list in the Jira Issue: "X.X.X.X,Y.Y.Y.Y"

 **Warning**: This application only works with ISE 3.X or later (using the OpenAPI Policy API)